AurionMail/docs/install.md

 - add the webserver conf file, add https and enable it
     - [apache](./conf/apache/sso.conf)
     - [nginx](./conf/nginx/sso.domain)

+> [!WARNING]
-- after the first launch, visit /conf to get a secret you can use in the .env.
+> After the first launch, visit /conf to get a secret you can use in the .env.
 Then restart.
+If you don't do that, a default value will be used. it is ok for testing but not advised at all in production !

 ## Cryptpad
 - sudo -u pad bash